FailAcademy/learning/wdp-vancouver/_slides/week-02/04-intro-to-jquery.md

 </body>
 ```

-The best practice is to add it near the closing body tag, but it has be included before any other script files that use jQuery.
+The best practice is to add it near the closing body tag, but it has to be included before any other script files that use jQuery.

 ---